Many people want to make money working from home.

 For example, if you stay consistent with transcribing on Rev.com a little each day, you could make a pretty decent monthly side hustle.

-The thing that is appealing to me about the Etsy store and the e-books is that it really turns into passive income over time.
+The thing that is appealing to me about the e-books is that it really turns into passive income over time.
 It takes effort to create everything up front, but with digital products, you only need to do it one time.
 I’m also taking time to market on Pinterest and of course, here on the blog and on my YouTube channel.
 All of that is part of committing to a goal that may take a little bit of time to get off the ground.

 Whatever you choose to do, make sure to verify it is legitimate and decide if it is worth the time investment to get started.